 Right after testing you can resume all regular activities including driving but if you have concerns feel free to bring someone with you.

-Patients that arrive more than 15minutes late will need to reschedule their appointment.
-Cancellations should be made 24 hours or more before the scheduled test date by calling 617-983-7160.
+Cancellations should be made 24 hours or more prior to your scheduled test date by calling 617-983-7104.

 Yes, we recommend checking with your insurance company prior to testing to ensure the procedure is covered and the facility is in network.
 For procedure codes and/or NPI numbers please call 617-983-7104.